 The brighter period of the year lasts for 3.6 months, from May 3 to August 21, with an average daily incident shortwave energy per square meter above 5.9 kWh.
 The brightest day of the year is July 8, with an average of 7.1 kWh.

 The darker period of the year lasts for 3.5 months, from October 27 to February 13, with an average daily incident shortwave energy per square meter below 2.5 kWh.
 The darkest day of the year is December 23, with an average of 1.3 kWh.

 For the purposes of this report, the geographical coordinates of Fargo are 46.877 deg latitude, -96.790 deg longitude, and 899 ft elevation.

-The topography within 2 miles of Fargo is essentially flat, with a maximum elevation change of 43 feet, and an average elevation above sea level of 898 feet.
+The topography within 2 miles of Fargo is essentially flat, with a maximum elevation change of 43 feet and an average elevation above sea level of 898 feet.
 Within 10 miles is also essentially flat (75 feet).
-Within 50 miles contains very significant variations in elevation (846 feet).
+Within 50 miles is essentially flat (846 feet).

 The area within 2 miles of Fargo is covered by artificial surfaces (99%), within 10 miles by cropland (83%) and artificial surfaces (16%), and within 50 miles by cropland (91%).

 This report illustrates the typical weather in Fargo, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in Fargo.